Grace Cutchin, CCC-SLP

 Otolaryngology—Head & Neck Surgery

-Grace Cutchin is a speech-language pathologist.
-Her clinical interests include voice evaluation and therapy with voice users of all types, singing voice rehabilitation, treatment of chronic cough, and treatment of paradoxical vocal fold motion.
+Grace Cutchin is a speech-language pathologist specializing in voice and upper airway disorders.
+Her clinical interests include endoscopic laryngeal imaging and videostroboscopy, singing voice rehabilitation, professional voice rehabilitation, treatment of chronic cough, and treatment of paradoxical vocal fold motion.
+Grace has experience working with singers in a variety of different genres.

 Patients seen at